About us

 Team

+In 2023, Safety4Sisters welcomed Jasmine Mohammad to the team as the new Director of Safety4Sisters.
 Prior to joining the organisation, Jasmine worked as the Violence Against Women and Girls (VAWG) Services Manager at the Angelou Centre, a specialist ending VAWG By and For service based in Newcastle.
-Jasmine is also the Co-Chair of Humraaz, a specialist By and For Northern women’s organisation, and is a trustee at End Violence Against Women, a national membership and campaigning coalition.
+Jasmine is also the Chair of Humraaz, a specialist By and For Northern women’s organisation, a trustee at End Violence Against Women, a national membership and campaigning coalition and an Advisory Board Member of Project Resist.

 Jasmine is committed to highlighting the regional differences that Black and minoritised women and children experience in the North and retains a critical eye on the intersecting oppression that Black and minoritised migrant women face at personal, community and institutional levels.
 Jasmine also works nationally to influence policy change, ensuring that the safety, representation, and voices of migrant women are considered.